+20. Take your kids shopping for school supplies.
 There's so much to do to prepare for school, like buying a backpack and various school supplies.
-This year, if your child is going to in-person classes, you'll need to get some fun masks and face coverings in addition to shoes or clothes.
+This year, if your child is going to in-person classes, you'll need to get some fun masks and face coverings in addition to pencils, papers, and backpacks.

+21. Take them back-to-school clothes shopping.
 Basic shopping is a great way you can involve your child in planning for the next year.
-Most children enjoy being able to choose things a specific style of lunch bag or the perfect back-to-school outfit.
+Most children enjoy being able to choose things, a specific style of lunch bag, or the perfect back-to-school outfit.
 Even if your child isn't going to a physical classroom, a great self-selected dinosaur or princess backpack might help your little one look forward to school even more.

+23. Make Sure You Have the Right Technology.
 If your first day back is in a video call, help them design a great backdrop for their classes.
-Or if you'll be hosting a pandemic pod in your house, have your kids help you set up the classroom.
+Or, if you'll be hosting a pandemic pod in your house, have your kids help you set up the classroom.

 But don't be too aspirational in packing your child's lunch.
 If the healthy carrot slices come home untouched every single day, you might want to mix things up!